valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 export default store;
 ```
 *Along with composing our Redux Thunk middleware, we are are setting up syntax that will allow us to use our Redux DevTools extension in the browser.
-Check your Chrome menu out.
-If the Redux Icon is glowing green then you're good to go.
+Check out the Chrome menu bar.
+If the Redux Icon is glowing green then we're good to go.
 These DevTools will help us visualize how our state is moving throughout our Redux infrastructure.*

 So what's up with the `reducers` folder?
 Do we really need a root `index.js` *and* `searchReducers.js`?
 I admit, at this point it's overkill, but it will come in handy as we increase the scale and functionality of our application that we will explore in later editions of this series.
-Besides, we can begin to build the good habit of combining reducers.
+Besides, we can begin to start up the good habit of combining reducers.

-#####reducers/index.js
+###### reducers/index.js
 ```javascript
 import { combineReducers } from 'redux';
 import searchReducer from './searchReducer';